Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 #### Allow DNS Queries with `iptables`

 I was tricked by `iptables` because of its rule ordering.
 The rules are evaluated from top to bottom.
 Whenever a rule is matched, the corresponding action will be done and no further rules will be used.
 Thus, if the chain has `DROP all -- any any anywhere anywhere`, appending `ACCEPT all -- any any anywhere anywhere` will have utterly no effect.
 The right way of doing this is:
 1. Check `iptables` with line numbers annotated: `sudo iptables -L -v --line-numbers`
 2. Insert the new `ACCEPT` rule before the `DROP all` rule: `iptables -I [chain name] [line number] [stuff to accept] -j ACCEPT`.
 For example, `iptables -I INPUT 7 -p tcp --sport 53 -j ACCEPT`

 ## Debugging Installation Issues

 The DNS settings above was formed after many tries.
 Prior to that, I had have met several problems with this host mapping.
-There are some ways I used to find out the underlying issues:
+There were some ways I used to find out the underlying issues:

 1. Run the `ansible-playbook` commands with the `-vvv` argument.
 With `-vvv` set, `ansible-playbook` will be much more "talkative" instead of just showing the name of a task and whether it succeeded.
 2. If the API server is up, get logs from a pod:

-{{% admonition title="Under Construction" color="yellow" %}}
-May 23, 2019
-{{% /admonition %}}
+    1. List all pods: `sudo oc get pods --all-namespaces`
+    2. Identify the name and namespace of the pods whose state are `Error` or `CrashLoopBackOff`.
+High restart counts may also be abnormal for a pod.
+    3. Get the logs: `sudo oc logs -n [namespace] -f [name]`
+3. If the API server is up, get events of the cluster: `sudo oc get events --all-namespaces`

 ## Disaster of 1 Master + Infra Node with `dnsmasq` and 1 Compute Node